-Another interesting example of Magento usage from this category is the website of the German company that sells health rather than products.
+Another example of Magento usage from this category is the Lauftraining website.
+This German company sells health rather than products.
 The company creates training and nutrition plans, helping users to stay healthy.

 There are several interesting features on the site besides an appealing design.

 - Nutritional and training plan creation – the site collects and processes user data to create individual plans according to users’ parameters and goals.
-After the basic plans are created they are available for users, but also for coaches who can change them via their interface to offer a more personalized approach.
+After the basic plans are created, they are available for users and coaches who can change them via their interface to offer a more personalized approach.

 - The possibility to add groceries to the shopping list – users can see the nutrition plan for the next week and add the groceries to the shopping list in the required quantity.

-- Integration with fitness watch – the website has an integration with fitness watch so that the system can track the users progress during the run and exercise sessions.
+- Integration with fitness watch – the website has an integration with the fitness watch so that the system can track the user’s progress during the run and exercise sessions.

 Our Experience with Custom Magento Development